AC electricity on a boat. |

 If I was doing it over I'd buy the Kohler again in a second.

-I am completely satisfied with my purchase, and have over 350 hours on
+I am completely satisfied with my purchase, and have over 350 hours on its clock thus far.

 From Margaret Pittelkow: